-4.8.
-Configuration reload tag l4lreloadconfig
+4. Configuration reload tag 14lreloadconfig

-A tag is available to reload configurations from the saved configuration.
-This means you don't have to restart Ableton to refresh changes from these files (Loop4Live configuration, effects mode en free mode).
-This tag is [4lreloadconfig: placed in the name of a clip, launching this clip will reload the pedalboard configuration from the saved configurations.
+A tag is available for reloading configuration from the config.ini file.
+This means you don't have to restart Ableton to take into account changes in this file.

+This tag is I4Ireloadconfig: placed in the name of a clip, launching this clip will reload the pedalboard configuration from the config.ini file.

-4.9.
-Automatic scene change tag in clips
+5. Clip name tag: automatically scene change

-In the same way as for scene names, adding the tag l4lnextsc in the name of a clip will move the Loop4Live selection down one scene when the clip is launched.
+In the same way as for scene names, adding the tag l4Inextsc in the name of a clip will move the Loop4Live selection down one scene when the clip is launched.